-Crowdfunding is a way to raise money for a small business or project through donations and investments from many people.
-It’s an alternative to traditional business loans and can connect you with potential customers and supporters as early as the fundraising stage.
-Although crowdfunding has been around for years, thanks to the internet, dozens of crowdfunding sites now make it easier to reach an audience and raise money.
+Crowdfunding is a way to raise money for a small business or project through donations and investments from a large number of people.
+It’s an alternative to traditional business loans and can connect you with potential customers while you’re still in the fundraising stage.
+While crowdfunding has been around for years, dozens of crowdfunding sites now make it easier to reach an audience and raise money.